- Home

 Many people do not visit the doctor until they are sick.
 While it's important to visit the doctor if you're feeling unwell, it can also be helpful to visit the doctor even when things are fine.

-Wellness exams are a component of preventative healthcare.
-An annual wellness visit is a regularly-scheduled exam that lets your doctor create a detailed history of your health.
+Wellness exams are a component of preventive healthcare.
+An annual wellness visit is a regularly scheduled exam that lets your doctor create a detailed history of your health.
 This helps doctors detect disease early by establishing positive and negative trends in your overall well-being.

-Annual preventative/wellness visits covered by most insurance plans include prevention, screening and wellness only.
+• Annual preventive/wellness visits covered by most insurance plans include prevention, screening and wellness only.
 These visits do not require a copay.
-Annual preventative/wellness appointments do not include care of a significant preexisting, acute or new medical problem.
-Medical care required during annual preventative/wellness appointments will be charged as a separate encounter.
-If this occurs, your insurance company will require a copay for which you will be financially responsible.
+Annual preventive/wellness appointments do not include care of a significant preexisting, acute or new medical problem.
+Medical care required during annual preventive/wellness appointments will be charged as a separate encounter.
+If this occurs, your insurance company will require a copay, for which you will be financially responsible.

 Self-schedule primary care through MyChart.
 Don’t have a MyChart account?
 Sign up now to create one.